utwyko/utwyko.github.io/_posts/2017-08-22-zip-operations-kotlin-reactor.md

 tags: [reactive, reactor, kotlin]
 ---

-I spend a day migrating a service that does a lot of aggregation from [RxJava 1][rxjava] to [Reactor 3][reactor].
+I spent a day migrating a service that does a lot of aggregation from [RxJava 1][rxjava] to [Reactor 3][reactor].
 The migration went pretty smooth, with the Reactor API being more elegant compared to RxJava in most cases.

 However, I struggled migrating the large `zip()` operations, where we merge async data from various sources into one big Observable.
 RxJava has `zip` that works like this: